 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the pupil’s progress.

-We have 4 teaching assistants who are trained to deliver interventions such as Lexia, Lumio, Power of…, Toe by toe, speech and language, phonics and getting along groups.
+We have a range of teaching assistants and support who are trained to deliver interventions such as Lexia, Lumio, Power of…, Toe by toe, speech and language, phonics and getting along groups.

 Teaching assistants will support pupils on a 1:1 basis when this has been recommended by other professionals, such as an Educational Psychologist, working with the child.